-Looking at Table 16, until 2025, SGPWA has sufficient imported water to meet the demands of the City of Banning, BCVWD, YVWD/Calimesa as well as the demands from those SGPWA members currently not taking imported water (called "other agencies").
-BCVWD believes these other agency demands are very conservative and believes it is unlikely these areas will be developing to require those demands within the timeframe shown.
+Looking at Table 7-3, until 2025, SGPWA has sufficient imported water to meet the demands of the City of Banning, BCVWD, YVWD/Calimesa as well as the demands from those SGPWA members currently not taking imported water (called "other agencies").
+BCVWD has determined these other agency demands are very conservative and believes it is unlikely these areas will be developing to require those demands within the timeframe shown.
 It would be reasonable to believe that the Yucaipa/Calimesa to Banning area will develop more fully before development moves into these outlying areas.
 Beyond 2025 to about 2032 or so, when Sites Reservoir and the Delta Conveyance Project come on-line, there is sufficient imported water supply available except that not all of the banking demands will be met.
-BCVWD believes the increase in imported water demand shown in Figure 5 is aggressive and likely will not occur at the pace shown.
+BCVWD has determined the increase in imported water demand shown in Figure 7-1 is aggressive and likely will not occur at the pace shown.

-One of the uncertainties in Table 16 and Figure 5 is the yield from Sites Reservoir.
-BCVWD and the SGPWA have participated to 14,000 AFY; but only 65% of that was used in Table 16 and Figure 5 to account for reliability and uncertainty.
-If the full 14,000 AFY can be realized, the total imported water supply.
-Another 3,900 AFY can be realized.
-At the growth rate in imported water demand shown in Figure 5, this would provide imported water supply to beyond 2045 with banking and drought proofing.
+One of the uncertainties in Table 7-3 and Figure 7-1 is the yield from Sites Reservoir.
+BCVWD and the SGPWA have participated to 14,000 AFY; but only 65% of that was used in Table 7-3 and Figure 7-1 to account for reliability and uncertainty.
+If the full 14,000 AFY can be realized, the total imported water supply will increase by an amount of 4,900 AFY.
+At the growth rate in imported water demand shown in Figure 7-1, this would provide imported water supply to beyond 2045 with banking and drought proofing.